FINANCIAL PLANNERS – Cashflow modelling software, on its own, is pretty useless.

 The software comes up with the answer (X), and that is all the customer needs to know.

-But in order to calculate what ‘enough’ looks like (X), we need to know the detail behind the (Y).
+To calculate what ‘enough’ looks like (X), we need to know the detail behind the (Y).

 The specification, if you like…

-But, it’s not for the customer to tell you whether they like any one of a thousand outcomes.
-It’s for the planner to help the customer define the outcome they want (Y) and then show them how to achieve it (X).
+It’s for the Planner to help the client define the outcome they want (Y) – and then show them how to achieve it (X).

-As financial planners, we need the ‘FOR WHAT?’
-(Y) just as much as the civil engineer does.
+As Financial Planners, we need the ‘FOR WHAT?’
+(Y) just as much as the Civil Engineer does.

 So, next time you’re driving over a bridge, have a think about how you hope they did the calculations… either: